 The Job Change

 This year I realised just how good I am at my job.
 Now, that comes across as very arrogant, but I consider it a simple show of self-belief.
-In three years I’ve gone from a graduate to a Marketing Manager at one of the big five publishers in the world.
+In three years I’ve gone from a graduate to a Marketing Manager at one of the big five publishers.
 This is not the sort of career path you would expect for a 23-year-old.

-However, whilst I may have loved my old job I recently felt that I’ve come into my own at my new one.
-It takes six months to acclimatise and settle into a new position, but in the last six months at HarperCollins not only have I felt very welcomed and had so much fun, I’ve also become an award-winning marketer.
+However, whilst I may have loved the old job I recently felt that I’ve come into my own at my new one.
+It takes six months to acclimatize and settle into a new position.
+But in the last six months at HarperCollins not only have I felt very welcomed and had so much fun.
+I’ve also become an award-winning marketer.

-My mentor and I won an award for best debut marketing campaign for Our Stop by Laura Jane Williams.
-Winning the award was amazing – but not only because it’s great to receive praise for hard work, but also because this was my first ever paperback campaign!
+My mentor and I won an award for the best debut marketing campaign for Our Stop by Laura Jane Williams.
+Winning the award was amazing, but not only because it’s great to receive praise for hard work.
+But also because this was my first ever paperback campaign!
 And these awards are not easy to win at the best of times.

 It was a confidence boost like no other and it definitely concreted my job change as a good move in 2019.
 I can’t wait to see what 2020 brings and what we as an imprint can do next.

 I’ve lived in my own flat in London for over 18 months now, and I still love it.